Top 10 deductions (+13 more you probably didn’t know about)

 - A standard amount for every mile they drive.

-Option 2 is called the standard mileage deduction, and it usually saves drivers more money at tax time than itemizing all car expenses—As it turns out, the standard mileage rate is pretty generous unless you drive a gas guzzler.
-The 2017 Standard Mileage Rate is 53.5 cents per mile.
-Read more about the standard mileage rate.
+Option 2 is called the standard mileage deduction, and it usually saves drivers more money at tax time than itemizing all car expenses.
+As it turns out, the standard mileage rate is pretty generous unless you drive a gas guzzler.
+The 2017 standard mileage rate is 53.5 cents per mile, and the 2018 rate is 54.5 cents per mile.

 You have a lot of options when it comes to deducting insurance and medical expenses.
 There is a way for the same person to deduct medical expenses and insurance payments, plus get a subsidy for their insurance payments, all in the same year!
 However, it’s important to understand the difference between these three kinds of tax opportunities.
 This article goes into more detail about how to deduct health costs: How to deduct health and medical expenses